sanskrit/raw_etexts_english/blogs/manasataramgini/2015-12-19_a-reiteration-regarding-the-heart-of-the-fundamental-conflict.md

 +++
-title = "A reiteration regarding the heart of the fundamentalxa0conflict"
+title = "A reiteration regarding the heart of the fundamental conflict"

 +++
 We are somewhat zealous in recycling unused bits of writing lending a